ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 * receive `staff@ocf` mail (including staff discussions and announcements)
 * can process group account requests
 * can access and process [Request Tracker](https://rt.ocf.berkeley.edu/) tickets
-* receive `wheel@ocf` mail (including cron spam and discussions that include mundane technical jargon)
+* receive `wheel@ocf` mail (including cron spam and discussions with technical jargon)
 * can change print quotas
 * can login to all servers
 * have sudo access (root privileges) on the print server
-* can edit shared staff files such as `User_Info` and `motd` (message of the day)
+* can edit shared staff files such as `User_Info` and `motd` (message of the day on public servers)
 * can edit the [[wiki|doc staff/docs]] and are expected to help maintain it
-* must hold [[staff hours|staff-hours]], often alongside others
+* must hold [[staff hours|staff-hours]], alongside other staffers

 ### `/root` principal

 In order to reset user passwords, staff must possess a `/root` principal.
 This principal grants the staffer the user the ability to change passwords.
 This is because chpass requires the Kerberos `change-password` privilege.
 The permission to do this originates in the Kerberos administrative ACL (`kerberos:/etc/heimdal-kdc/kadmind.acl`):